Diamondbacks vs. Angels Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 86 hits with 13 doubles, four triples, 15 home runs, 35 walks and 44 RBI.
-He's also stolen six bases.
+- Ketel Marte has put up 87 hits with 13 doubles, four triples, 15 home runs and 35 walks.
+He has driven in 44 runs with six stolen bases.

 Marte Recent Games